-Baseline Concussion Testing at the Banner Concussion Center is a series of performance tests used to gather information about how a person functions in a "normal" or "baseline" state.
+Baseline Concussion Testing at the Barrow Concussion and Brain Injury Center is a series of performance tests used to gather information about how a person functions in a "normal" or "baseline" state.
 Since normal brain function differs from person to person, Baseline Concussion Testing gives clinicians a point of reference when later evaluating the neurological impact of an injury.
 The information from a Baseline Concussion Test could then be used to compare performance of the same activities to that person should they ever sustain a concussion.
 So, by Baseline Concussion Testing today, you can help your doctors in the treatment of future concussions.
 It is important to note that Baseline Concussion Testing is not intended to be a diagnostic tool.

 Baseline Concussion Testing is not to be confused with “Brainbook.”
 “Brainbook” is a concussion awareness program that is mandated by the Arizona Interscholastic Association (AIA) to be viewed / completed by all High School student-athletes, typically only once before a student’s very first athletic participation season in any sport.
 “Brainbook” is not a Baseline Concussion Test, it is intended to educate athletes about concussions.
-There are different types of neurocognitive baseline tests available today; the Banner Concussion Center utilizes the ImPACT Neurocognitive Test which is widely regarded as the most comprehensive test available and has normative data.
+There are different types of neurocognitive baseline tests available today; the Barrow Concussion and Brain Injury Center utilizes the ImPACT Neurocognitive Test which is widely regarded as the most comprehensive test available and has normative data.